jaipsharma/Windows-Scheduled-Tasks-Monitoring-via-Zabbix/README.md

 EnableRemoteCommands=1
 UserParameter=TaskSchedulerMonitoring[*],powershell -NoProfile -ExecutionPolicy Bypass -File "C:\Program Files\Zabbix Agent\DiscoverScheduledTasks.ps1" "$1" "$2"

-4. Verify if your Windows Hosts is enable for execute scripts, if no, run in powershell:
+4. Verify if your Windows Hosts is enable for execute scripts, if not, run below command in powershell (Admin Mode and Click on Yes ALL):

 Set-ExecutionPolicy RemoteSigned

 5. Restart the Zabbix Agent